arturoherrero/biteydown/example/curriculum.md

 microservices architecture communicated with RabbitMQ.

 **Software Engineer** at *[Cambridge Healthcare][5]*. `may 2013 - dec 2013`
-> I worked building a health record, analytics and open API at [howareyou.com][6].
+> I worked building a health record, analytics and open API.
-My main task is to develop and design RESTful web services with Ruby.
-I craft different web APIs implemented using HTTP and REST principles, Entity-Boundary-Interactor (EBI) architecture, Elasticsearch and Redis for the persistence.
+My main task was to develop and design RESTful web services with Ruby.
+I crafted different web APIs implemented using HTTP and REST principles, Entity-Boundary-Interactor architecture, Elasticsearch and Redis for the persistence.

 **Software Engineer** at *[OSOCO][7]*. `nov 2010 - mar 2013`
-> I worked as a software developer and technical consultant, with a focus on web applications using Groovy/Grails and hosted in Amazon AWS.
+> I worked as a software developer and technical consultant, with a focus on web applications using Groovy and Grails and hosted in Amazon AWS.
 I developed a social network and training plan manager focused on cycling:
 [BKOOL][8].